Skip to main content

 Adoption of International Standards

-Under the Accountants Act 2008, Zambia Institute of Chartered Accountants (ZiCA) is responsible for establishing a quality assurance review system.
-ZiCA established a Practice Review Department and from 2009–2014 contracted the Association of Chartered Certified Accountants (ACCA) for a period of six years to carry out the reviews and build ZiCA’s internal capacity to conduct the reviews.
+Under the Accountants Act of 2008, the Zambia Institute of Chartered Accountants (ZiCA) is responsible for establishing and operating a quality assurance (QA) review system for auditors.
+ZiCA established a Practice Review Department in 2009 and currently conducts QA reviews for all audit firms in Zambia using internal resources.

 Current Status: Adopted